andrewelkins/Laravel-4-Bootstrap-Empowered/readme.md

-#Laravel 4 - Bootstrap Empowered Application (WORK IN PROGRESS)
+#Laravel 4 - Bootstrap Empowered Application (Stable)

 This is a Laravel 4 Bootstrap Application.
 It is a fork off of [andrew13/Laravel-4-Bootstrap](http://github.com/andrew13/Laravel-4-Bootstrap) which includes Twitter Bootstrap 2.2.2 and it comes as an example application to help you get started.
 This Empowered version adds 3 additional items for improved development speed.